hov172/WindowsNetworkPrinterSharedUtility/README.md

 # Network Printer Setup

 A modern, user-friendly Windows application for installing network printers from a print server.
 Built with .NET 8.0 WPF and Material Design. **No admin rights required!**
+The App should detect and show your network share home drive by default, If no network share is detected it will save to user desktop folder.

 > Stil in testing looking for feedback.
 For bugs or enhancements, please open an issue.